 Kintara Therapeutics, Inc. (the "Company") is a clinical-stage drug development company with a focus on the development of novel cancer therapies for patients with unmet medical needs.
-The Company is developing two late-stage therapeutics - VAL-083 for glioblastoma and REM-001 for cutaneous metastatic breast cancer.
+The Company is developing one late-stage therapeutic - REM-001 for cutaneous metastatic breast cancer ("CMBC").
 In order to accelerate the Company's development timelines, it leverages existing preclinical and clinical data from a wide range of sources.
-The Company may seek marketing partnerships in order to potentially offset clinical costs and to generate future royalty revenue from approved indications of its product candidates.
+The Company may seek marketing partnerships in order to potentially offset clinical costs and to generate future royalty revenue from approved indications of its current and future product candidates.